Approach to TMS Treatment for PTSD

 What happens if PTSD is left untreated?

-Untreated PTSD can cause severe and chronic mental health issues.
-This includes depression, anxiety, substance abuse, and an increased risk of suicide.
-Untreated PTSD can significantly impact daily functioning, relationships, and overall quality of life.
+Not treating PTSD can lead to serious and long-lasting mental health problems.
+This includes depression, anxiety, drug use, and a higher chance of suicide.
+Untreated PTSD can greatly affect daily life, relationships, and overall well-being.

 Can you ever fully heal from PTSD?

-While some people fully recover from PTSD, others may continue to experience symptoms.
-Effective treatment can significantly reduce symptoms and improve quality of life, helping individuals manage their condition and lead fulfilling lives.
+Some people fully recover from PTSD, while others may still have symptoms.
+Good treatment can greatly lessen symptoms and enhance quality of life, allowing people to handle their condition and enjoy their lives.

 Does TMS therapy work for PTSD?